think-simply/Admidio/README.md

-# internal:

-This is a sample automation framework using Playwright,Cucumber and Typescript.(Following structure with POM)
+Adimio project is automated by using Playwright,Cucumber framwork and Typescript language.(Following structure with POM)

 1. Clone the repository to your local machine: git clone
-2. Open the project folder in Visual Studio Code: cd internal

-3. Install following packages
+2. Install following packages
-   cpm install
+   npm install

-4. Run testcase by using following command: first CLI to get session ID and the second CLI to run all test npx playwright test
+3. Run testcase by using following command: first CLI to get session ID and the second CLI to run all test
+   - npx playwright test
-   npm test
+   - npm test

-5. View the test report in : index.html
+4. View the test report in:
+   - index.html